 This film will challenge us to revisit our past, our connection to the land and its people, to find our inclusive story that will carry us into the future.

-This film is being Produced and Directed by Dianne Whelan.
+Directed by Dianne Whelan.